plone/volto/README.md

 yo @plone/volto
 ```
 > 💡 **HINT** In case the `npm install` command throws an error, which would be most likely due to a permissions issue in your home directory, you will need to reclaim ownership of the `.npm` directory.
-You can do so by executing
+You can do so by executing the following command.

 ```shell
 sudo chown -R $(whoami) ~/.npm